ocefpaf/qartod_manuals/docs/ADCP.md

 Some well-established programs with the highest standards have implemented very rigorous QC processes.
 Others,
 with different requirements,
-may utilize sensors with data streams that cannot support as many QC checks—all have value when used prudently.
+may utilize sensors with data streams that cannot support as many QC checks-all have value when used prudently.
 Users must understand and appropriately utilize data of varying quality, and operators must provide support by documenting and publishing their QC processes.
 A balance must be struck between the time-sensitive needs of real-time observing systems and the degree of rigor that has been applied to non-real-time systems by operators with decades of QC experience.